petoor/unforeseen-client/SETUP_JETSON.md

 ### 7) *(Optional)* SSH pass
 To run file sync as daemon sshpass is handy.
 Used to script the password handshake with the server.
 `sudo apt-get install -y sshpass`
+Remember the target folder must exist on the server.

 ### 8) Reboot and enjoy.